dd9jn/rfc4880bis/rfc4880bis.md

         If the hash function outputs "message too long," output "message too long" and stop.

-     2. Using the list in Section {FIXREF} 5.2.2, "Version 2 Signature Packet Format", produce an ASN.1 DER value for the hash function used.
+     2. Using the list in Section [](#version-3-signature-packet-format), "Version 3 Signature Packet Format", produce an ASN.1 DER value for the hash function used.
 Let T be the full hash prefix from the list, and let tLen be the length in octets of T.

      3. If emLen < tLen + 11, output "intended encoded message length
         too short" and stop.